kkots/ggxrd_hitbox_overlay_2211/README.md

 Adds hitboxes overlaid on top of characters/projectiles for Guilty Gear Xrd Rev2 version 2211 (as of 3'rd January 2024).
 Also can freeze the game and play it frame-by-frame (with box display turned off for example).
 Also can screenshot the game with transparency enabled/disabled (made with help from WorseThanYou (visit his website! <https://worsety.github.io/>)).
+Also contains position reset mod (based on the mod made by WorseThanYou.
+You can get it on his website).
+If WorseThanYou's mod is used, it takes priority over this one.

 ## Credits